 Kathleen is a member of ASCAP, and her works are published by Spotted Kat Music (ASCAP).

-Kathleen holds the Helen Cohn Award as outstanding Doctoral graduate of the Manhattan School of Music, where she taught for four years, as well as degrees from Mannes College and the University of Cape Town.
-She is currently on the faculty of SongFest in Los Angeles.
+Kathleen holds the Helen Cohn Award as outstanding Doctoral graduate of the Manhattan School of Music (2009), where she taught for four years, as well as an M.M. degree from the Mannes College (2003) and both a B.M. and Honors Degree in Music from the University of Cape Town.

 Kathleen’s largest work to date is the full-length musical, Erika’s Wall, co-written with Sophie Jaff.
 Erika’s Wall was first presented in Chicago in a run of workshop performances in July 2010 by The Music Theatre Company under the direction of Jessica Redish.
 Kathleen and Sophie were 2014/15 fellows of the Dramatist Guild of America to rework Erika’s Wall.
 During their time as fellows, they were incredibly fortunate to have received mentoring from, amongst others, Michael Korie, Andrea Lepcio, Ricky Ian Gordon, Dianne Son, Lynn Ahrens, Steven Flaherty, Tom Kitt and Polly Penn.

 Kathleen’s recent work includes the full-length Afrikaans alt-cabaret Spieël Speel, co-created with South Africa singer Zanne Stapelberg, which premiered in July 2013 with a multi-city South African tour.
 The show features all-new original songs by Tagg as well as songs by Tagg and Stapelberg- with lyrics by Afrikaans luminaries such as Hennie Aucamp, Elizabeth Eybers, Deon Meyer, Antjie Krog and Willem de Vries.
 The works are for a six-piece ensemble of voice, piano, violin, guitar, bass & percussion.